Kay Bailey Hutchison: United States Ambassador to NATO

 On June 29, 2017, Hutchison was nominated by President Donald Trump to be the United States Permanent Representative to NATO.
 The U.S. Senate confirmed her nomination by voice vote on August 3.
 Hutchison was sworn in on August 15 and started the position on August 28.

 On October 2, 2018, Hutchison suggested NATO would consider destroying Russian medium-range nuclear systems if Russia continued development on those systems, which would be an act of war under international law.

+Hutchison served as the U.S. Permanent Representative to NATO until 2021.

+Honors

+In 2013, during the 113th United States Congress, the House of Representatives passed a bill to rename IRC section 219(c) as the Kay Bailey Hutchison Spousal IRA.
+On July 25, 2013, the bill became Public Law 113-22.

+Also in 2013, the Dallas Convention Center was renamed the Kay Bailey Hutchison Convention Center.

 Personal life

-She married her first husband, John Pierce Parks, a medical student, on April 8, 1967; they divorced in 1969.
-She married her second husband, Ray Hutchison, in Dallas on March 16, 1978.
-They had two children: Kathryn Bailey and Houston Taylor, both adopted in 2001.
-She also has two stepdaughters, Brenda and Julie, from her husband's previous marriage.
+Hutchison married her first husband, John Pierce Parks, a medical student, on April 8, 1967; they divorced in 1969.

+Hutchison married her second husband, Ray Hutchison, in Dallas on March 16, 1978.
+They had a son and a daughter, both adopted in 2001.
 Ray Hutchison was an attorney who served as a Republican in the Texas House of Representatives from 1973 to 1977 and as the chairman of the Texas Republican Party from 1976 to 1977.
-He died on March 30, 2014, at the age of 81.
+He died on March 30, 2014 at the age of 81.

-Hutchison and her family have their primary residence in Dallas.
-She had a second house in Virginia, where she lived when the U.S. Senate was in session.
-In August 2009, she put her Virginia house up for sale, and her campaign stated, "She's no longer going to be in the United States Senate.
-She's coming home to Texas.
-That's why it's for sale."
-She has also purchased a house in Nacogdoches, Texas.
-She is a supporter of the Multiple Myeloma Research Foundation where she is an honorary board member.
+As of 2009, Hutchison and her family made their primary residence in Dallas.
+She owned a second house in Virginia during her Senate tenure.

 Hutchison is an Episcopalian.
 She is a member of the Church of the Incarnation, a congregation of The Episcopal Church.